Session

 Optimizing Your Power BI Workflow with Project Files, Source Control, and TMDL

-In this session, I will guide you through these strategies, demonstrating how to replicate this success in your own Power BI projects.
+In this session, we will guide you through these strategies, demonstrating how to replicate this success in your own Power BI projects.

 By the end of this session, you will be equipped with practical knowledge and tools to optimize their Power BI workflows, ensuring their data analytics projects are well-organized, versioned, and scalable.